-So again, the most important piece of advice I have in this section is to analyze everything that you’re doing and decide whether it’s worth it.
-If you spend your time correctly, like what I suggest in my How to Get Into Harvard guide, this will put you ahead of most of your classmates.
+Again, the most important piece of advice I have in this section is to analyze everything you’re doing and decide whether it’s worth it.
+If you spend your time correctly, like what I suggest in my guide on getting into Harvard, this will put you far ahead of most of your classmates.

-2.4 Know When Every Assignment Is Due.
-Plan, Plan, Plan.
+#4: Know When Every Assignment Is Due and Plan, Plan, Plan

-For a sane life, you need to know precisely when major tests and papers are due, and when every homework item is due.
+For a sane life, you need to know precisely when major tests and papers are due, and when every homework assignment is due.

 You then need to plan ahead and budget enough time for each assignment.
-You need to notice when you’re ahead or behind of schedule for each of your classes and adjust your time spend to catch up.
+You need to notice when you’re ahead or behind in your schedule for each of your classes and adjust your time so you can catch up.

-This is essentially like having five parallel pipelines going on at any time:
+This is essentially like having five parallel pipelines going on at any one time:

 A Gantt chart, a common project management technique.
 More hardcore than you need, but used here for illustration.

-If you know you need a full week to write a good essay, you need to plan for this.
+If you know you need a full week to write a good essay, plan for this.
 Start a full week ahead of when it's due, and not any later.

-If you know you need 15 hours to study for an AP Biology test, then budget the time for that everyday.
+If you know you need 15 hours to study for an AP Biology test, budget the time for that every day.